Build Your First Integration

 For now, hard-code a channel name like general

-in the Channel Name input - we'll make that dynamic in a moment.
+in the Channel Name input - we'll make that dynamic shortly.

 Your Message input can be a template, concatenating a string like Incomplete task: